0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 ImageSectionObject 0xffffba033eb16700   3140   \Device\HarddiskVolume4\Windows\System32\wow64cpu.dll
 DataSectionObject 0xffffba033eb16700   3140   \Device\HarddiskVolume4\Windows\System32\wow64cpu.dll
 ```
-now we have the offset of the process so let's go to volshell again to get the DeviceObject from the FILE_OBJECT structure. we can do that after starting volshell then we will use dt() which can use to describe an object or show type info then we can pass to it FILE_OBJECT to list it for the file `svchost.exe` with the offset that we got `0xffffba033f477bc0`.
+now we have the process offset, so let's go to volshell again to get the DeviceObject from the FILE_OBJECT structure. we can do that after starting volshell.
+Then we will use dt(), which can use to describe an object or show type info.
+Then we can pass FILE_OBJECT to list it for the file `svchost.exe` with the offset that we got `0xffffba033f477bc0`.

 ```
 >>> dt('_FILE_OBJECT' ,0xffffba033f477bc0)